nikkids/CardMatchingGame/README.md

 The game meant to be run on a default web browser.
 For starters, there will be a deck of cards facing backwards, a time limit, and a counter of how many cards the player have flipped.
 <h2>Gameplay</h2>
 <img src=https://i.imgur.com/5blmAIN.png width=60% height=60% alt=img>
-The gameplay based around matching 2 cards with the same image, there will also be a time limit of 120 seconds.
+The gameplay based around matching 2 cards with the same image of Human Expression, there will also be a time limit of 120 seconds.
 The player will be considered victory if they successfully match all the cards before the time runs out.

 <h2>User Experience</h2>
 <img src=https://imgur.com/WTqOf5O.png width=60% height=60% alt=img>
+This project aims to develop intense focus for the player as well as getting familiar with Human Expressions (Hence why i put expressions as the front of the card).
 Although i don't have documentations for the real-life implementation of this program, i do have the photos of the users with their smiles.😄